decentraland/adr/content/ADR-258-trigger-areas.md

 ## Triggers embedded in 3D models

 It should also be possible to create trigger areas embedded into 3D models.
-If a mesh in a 3D model has a name that ends with `_trigger`, it will be considered a trigger area.
+If a mesh in a 3D model has a name that contains the string `_trigger`, it will be considered a trigger area.